U.S. flag

 Autism Services

-Autism Spectrum Disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.
+Autism Spectrum Disorder (ASD) is a developmental disability that can cause significant social, communication, and behavioral challenges.
 A diagnosis of ASD now includes several conditions that used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified, and Asperger syndrome.
-Currently, the Centers for Disease Control and Prevention estimates that approximately 1 in 68 children have been identified with ASD.
+The Centers for Disease Control and Prevention maintains data and statistics on ASD including prevalence data and other ASD-related studies.

 Autism Spectrum Disorder and Medicaid

-In response to the increased interest and activity related to ASD, CMS has provided a series of information and guidance intended to increase awareness and understanding of ASD and the role that Medicaid can play in supporting beneficiaries with this diagnosis.
+In response to the increased interest and activity related to ASD, CMS has provided a series of information and guidance intended to increase awareness and understanding of ASD and the role that Medicaid can play in supporting beneficiaries with this diagnosis across the lifespan.

 On July 7, 2014, CMS released an Informational Bulletin to provide information on the options available under the federal Medicaid program for furnishing services to eligible individuals with ASD.
-The Informational Bulletin outlines the Medicaid coverage categories that are available to cover services to treat ASD.
-The Bulletin also discusses requirements related to services for individuals eligible for the Medicaid benefit for children (also known as Early and Periodic Screening, Diagnostic and Treatment (EPSDT)) and how states currently furnishing services to treat ASD under a section 1915(c) waiver or section 1915(i) Medicaid state plan amendment may have to transition those individuals to EPSDT coverage.
+The Informational Bulletin outlines the Medicaid coverage categories that are available to cover ASD treatment and intervention services.
+The Bulletin also discusses requirements for individuals eligible for Early and Periodic Screening, Diagnostic and Treatment (EPSDT) and the relationship between EPSDT and services to treat ASD under a section 1915(c) waiver or section 1915(i) Medicaid state plan program.

 Reports and Research